chexxor/purescript-documentation-discussion/02-Context-or-Narrative/State-of-PureScript-Documentation-2019.md

 - Core contributors are spread thin
 - Breaking changes outdate documentation and kill documenters' motivation
 - There is no roadmap that coordinates efforts
-- `bower` runs out of memory due to transitive dependencies
+- Some libraries cannot publish their docs due to OOM error
 - It's difficult to pin down and define what are Functional Programming's "best practices"
 - Questions answered on Slack do not persist, so they get re-asked and re-answered